-Where fs name is the name of the file system which is configured under continuous replication.
+Where fs_name is the name of the file system which is configured under continuous replication.

 Note: Planned failback command should be run when both the source and the destination clusters are reachable from each other.
-It should be executed from the destination cluster and replication should be in progress.
+It should be executed from the destination cluster (which was the original source cluster) and replication should be in progress.
 If you have NFS/CIFS shares on the source cluster, it is recommended that you should stop the NFS/CIFS server before planned failback.